OpenAiTx/OpenAiTx/projects/colin1114/clash/README-en.md

    - Supports Base64-encoded subscription links

 2. **Set Configuration Name**
-   - Optionally set a custom name for the config file
+   - Optionally set a custom name for your configuration file
    - Defaults to "My Clash Config"

 3. **Convert Configuration**
    - Click the "Convert Subscription" button
    - Wait for the conversion to complete

-4. **Use Configuration**
+4. **Using Configuration**
-   - Copy the generated YAML config
+   - Copy the generated YAML configuration
    - Import it into the Clash client for use

-5. **Use Subscription Link (Recommended)**
+5. **Using Subscription Link (Recommended)**
    - Copy the generated subscription link
    - Add the subscription in the Clash client
-   - Config will auto-sync, no manual update needed
+   - The configuration will automatically sync, no manual update needed

 ### Advanced Configuration

-The generated Clash config includes the following features:
+The generated Clash configuration includes the following features:

 - **Proxy Group Policies**
   - 🚀 Node Selection - Manually select proxy
-  - ♻️ Auto Selection - Automatically select by latency test
+  - ♻️ Auto Selection - Delay test auto selection
   - 🎯 Global Direct - Direct connection

 - **DNS Configuration**
-  - DNS resolution enabled
+  - Enable DNS resolution
   - Supports fake-ip mode
-  - Domestic and foreign DNS split
+  - Domestic and overseas DNS split

 - **Routing Rules**
-  - Local addresses direct connect
+  - Local addresses direct connection
-  - Domestic IPs direct connect
+  - Domestic IP direct connection
-  - Other traffic goes through proxy
+  - Other traffic via proxy

 ## 🔧 Deployment Troubleshooting